apacheignite/documentation/sql/sql-performance-and-debugging.md

 The following rules has to be followed in order to satisfy the requirements above:
 1. Filter out cache entries with the usage of `_key` and `_val` keywords only.
-2. These arguments have to be used explicitly in a DML statements.
-Cache entries's fields or expressions mustn't be accessed and executed.
+2. These arguments have to be used explicitly in a DML statement.
+Cache entries' fields or expressions must not be accessed and executed.
-3. If an `UPDATE` statement is executed then it has to update the whole cache entry (`_val`) rather than specific fields.
+3. If an `UPDATE` statement is executed, then it has to update the whole cache entry (`_val`) rather than specific fields.

 Let's look into the following example.
 [block:code]